renuo/applications-setup-guide/google_analytics.md

 ```
 8. Write down the tracking ID (the string in the snippet with all caps and starting with an UX-XXX....) and note it - you will need it for the heroku config

-Do this for all 3 branches.
+Do this for all 3 branches, but instead of adding an account, add a property for the second and the third branch.